rust-stuco/lectures/week2/slides.md

 # `Copy`

-Certain types have a `Copy` trait, which allows implicit copying instead of moving.
+Certain types are annotated with a `Copy` trait, which allows implicit copying instead of moving.

 Types that are `Copy`:
 * All numeric types, including integers and floating points